 This article explains benchmarking in a practical way.
-After reading you will understand the basics of this powerful marketing tool.
+After reading you will understand the basics of this powerful marketing and compare approach.

 - Types of benchmarking

 - It’s Your Turn